ws2505/TutorFinder/README.md

 # TutorFinder
 This is a project with Android Application, MySQL and PHP

-This project is designed for high school to find there tutor.
+This project is designed for high school to find theie tutor.

 # Description